 Bare in mind that this change of the layout is not saved automatically.
-If you like to save it, we need to enter a second line of code.
+If you would like to save it, add the following line of code.
 This command saves the layout with the name "PIP" for the display array named "4LCDs" and overwrites the current layout setting.

 In this step we will create for the first time an Event Listener, which gives a trigger as soon as a chosen event happens in the system.
 In this case, we want to display the current Layout name in a Label and update the text whenever the layout changes.